Getting Started with Next.js

 This guide uses the Hosted Web Beyond Identity authenticator type, which has a lighter footprint in your app.
 For guidance using the Embedded SDK authenticator type, see the NextAuth integration guide.
 See the Authentication article for more information on authenticator types.

-1. Sign up for a developer account
+1. Set up a developer account

 2. Clone the sample app